 Over the next few years, we plan to transform our campus, lay the groundwork to meet our teaching, learning and research ambitions, and make a positive impact to the city, with a series of high-quality sustainable buildings.

 Work has already begun – discover our latest major projects.

 Our new Future Technology Centre (FTC) will be home to innovative engineers of the future.
 It's where our students will get hands-on experience of specialist technology, and develop creative answers to the next generation of challenges facing the world.

-Costing £12 million to complete, we've equipped it to the highest standard with the help of £5 million from the Office for Students (formerly the Higher Educations Funding Council for England).
+Costing £12 million to complete, we've equipped it to the highest standard with the help of £5 million from the Office for Students (formerly the Higher Education Funding Council for England) and £1.05m from the Solent Local Enterprise Partnership.
 It's further proof of our long-standing expertise in engineering.

 Located in our northern quarter, the FTC is an extension to the east side of Portland building.
 It was designed to complement the surrounding architecture.

 We'll be opening our doors to industry, with companies bringing projects into the FTC for our students to work on.
 This collaboration with industry will further strengthen how our students translate their learning into real-world use.

 The BEng (Hons) Innovation Engineering and MEng Innovation Engineering courses will teach engineering fundamentals in the FTC, combined with projects that address problems in health, humanitarianism and the environment.

 The Solent Local Enterprise Partnership (LEP) has provided £1.05m towards this impressive facility which will train the innovative engineers of the future through hands-on experience to develop creative answers to global challenges.
 Not only will the Future Technology Centre be a hub for delivering the University’s unique higher level qualifications in innovation engineering, but the contribution from the LEP opens up the world-class facilities to help regional companies take advantage of new production technologies, translating innovation into business growth.

 New sports facility